ishratumar/upskill-frontend/html-best-practices.md

 </html>
 ```
 ## 2. Correct DOCTYPE
-When writing HTML, the first thing you have to write is the doctype.
-This will tell the browser the standards you are using to
-render your markup correctly.
-The doctype goes before the <html> tag at the top of the page.
+When writing HTML, the doctype is the first thing you have to write.
+This will let the browser know what standards you're using to render markup correctly.
+The doctype tag precedes the `<html>` tag at the top of the page.
-If you are unsure about what declaration to use, W3.org provides information on choosing the right doctype.

 ```
 <!DOCTYPE html>